nspcc-dev/neo-go/docs/notifications.md

  * `notary_request_event`
-   Filter: `sender` field containing a string with hex-encoded Uint160 (LE representation) for notary request's `Sender` and/or `signer` in the same format for one of main transaction's `Signers`.
+   Filter: `sender` field containing a string with hex-encoded Uint160 (LE representation) for notary request's `Sender` and/or `signer` in the same format for one of main transaction's `Signers`. `type` field containing a string with event type, which could be one of "added" or "removed".

 Response: returns subscription ID (string) as a result.
 This ID can be used to cancel this subscription and has no meaning other than that.